5699 Head Athletics Coach - West Plains

 CLASSIFICATION NUMBER 5699

-The Head Athletics Coach-WP is responsible for the management and administration of all activities related to his/her sport and exercises direct supervision of recruiting, training, and coaching student-athletes participating in that sport.
-The Head Athletics Coach-WP is fully responsible for compliance with National Junior College Athletic Association (NJCAA) rules and regulations, as well as university policies governing intercollegiate athletics and administrative operating procedures (e.g., travel, purchasing, etc.).
+The Head Athletics Coach-West Plains is responsible for the management and administration of all activities related to his/her sport and exercises direct supervision of recruiting, training, and coaching student-athletes participating in that sport.
+The Head Athletics Coach-West Plains is fully responsible for compliance with National Junior College Athletic Association (NJCAA) rules and regulations, as well as university policies governing intercollegiate athletics and administrative operating procedures (e.g., travel, purchasing, etc.).

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: At least three years of experience in coaching at the intercollegiate level or three years of professional experience teaching his/her sport is required.
 Coaching experience in a NJCAA Division I level program is preferred.
 Demonstrated knowledge of NJCAA rules and regulations governing recruitment, eligibility, and related functions is required.
-Public speaking experience is required.
+Public speaking and positive community relations experience are required.
 Experience in administrative functions, budgeting, fund-raising, promotional activities, and public relations is required.

-Other: A valid Missouri driver’s license is required.
+Other: A valid Missouri driver’s license or eligibility for a valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES